bruin-data/ingestr/docs/commands/ingest.md

 # `ingestr ingest`

-The `ingest` command is a core functionality of the `ingestr` tool, allowing users to transfer data from a source to a destination with optional support for incremental updates.
+The `ingest` command is a core feature of the `ingestr` tool, allowing users to transfer data from a source to a destination with optional support for incremental updates.

 ## Example